 Medical City Healthcare Chief Medical Officer, Dr. Miguel Benet, was part of a groundbreaking 2017 Opioid Safety Pilot, which reduced opioid administration at ten Colorado facilities by a stunning 36-percent.
-Medical City Healthcare is now employing many of those tactics in its 20 North Texas emergency rooms.
+Medical City Healthcare employs many safe pain medicine prescribing practices in its North Texas hospitals and emergency rooms, including:

 If someone has overdosed, call 911 immediately.